-

 How does it feel?

-When you make a cup of shepherd’s purse tea the smell is salty, seaweedy, rich and nutritious, like the smell of a savoury vegetable soup.
+When you make a cup of shepherd’s purse tea the smell is salty, seaweedy, rich and nutritious, like a savoury vegetable soup is simmering in the background.
 This indicates the rich array of nutritional constituents including vitamins and minerals.

 It leaves the mouth feeling slightly coated from the volatile oils, with a tackiness as the mucous membranes of the mouth tighten in response to the flavonoids.
 It moves through the body quickly, and you may feel the blood shifting to the periphery as a warming wave or a slight tightening in the head as the blood flow increases.